 Just because you’re on a mobile device doesn’t mean that you can’t be safe.
 While companies work on improving security, you can apply a little Security Hygiene to keep those threats at bay.

 Don’t click links you don’t know, nor should you ever give out personal data in a text or social media message.
-Double check the actual destination of all mobile links.
+Double-check the actual destination of all mobile links.
 Make sure that you’re connecting to a legitimate WiFi while you’re out in public and please, please use a VPN, even if it isn’t ours.

 It doesn’t take a whole lot of effort to stay safe on your mobile devices.
-The key is to be aware of what you’re doing on while using mobile devices.
+The key is to be aware of what you’re doing while using mobile devices.
 Add a few (verified and secure) software installations and you’ll have no issues keeping your private information safe.
 Even on mobile devices.

 Protect your privacy with a world-class VPN.
 Sign up for premium access to PrivadoVPN and get unlimited monthly data, access to 300+ servers from around the world, and up to 10 simultaneous connections.
 Get a top-rated VPN that can secure your privacy at home, at work, or on the go.